Behind Somatic Waves

 And piece by piece, I also began to remember and connect more deeply with earlier parts of myself, including younger experiences that had shaped how I experience and moved through the world, when I allowed my intuition to guide me.

-I am forever grateful that I have such a supportive partner, and I know these times were very confusing for her, she struggled to understand my choices and the journey I was on.
-Because for the longest time I struggled to verbalise what was going on with me, in a way that would have made sense to her.
-I also never let her into how deep in a depression I had been before the redundancy and how much it affected who I was.
-The inability to sufficiently communicate emotions, to be vulnerable and allow people in, is something that followed me from childhood, and that I would soon come to learn and address during this journey.
+I am forever grateful that I have such a supportive partner, I know these times were very confusing for her, and she struggled to understand the journey I was on and choices I was making.
+I found it hard to verbalise what was going on within me in a way that would have made sense to her.
+As truthfully, I sometimes I struggled to understand it myself.
+I also never expressed how deep in a dark place I had fallen before the redundancy, and how much that time actually affected me, I tried once or twice at the time, but it never came out in words, just tears that were comforted.

-Connecting with myself again came with so many layers, often extreme shifts from one side to another before the weighing scales finally started balance out, and I don't blame her for not understanding, for being worried and concerned, angry and possibly resentful at times as I regretfully did shut her out more than I realised during this time.
-But it wasn't because I didn't trust her, I just didn't yet trust myself of know myself.
+The inability to sufficiently communicate emotions, to be vulnerable and allow people in, is something that has followed me from childhood, and often times burned bridges.
+Connecting with myself again came with so many layers, often extreme shifts from one side to another before the weighing scales finally started balance out again, and I don't blame my partner for not understanding, for being worried and concerned, angry and possibly resentful at times, as I regretfully did shut her out more than I realised during this time.
+But it wasn't because I didn't trust her, I just didn't yet trust myself or understand it all.
+I just had to follow this invisible thread that I felt inside.

 Where the Paths Lead You

 On this journey I have come to realise, over and over again, that healing doesn’t happen in a straight line.
-It truly does unfold in layers, sometimes it happens subconsciously where our body releases in tears and we don't know why, and sometimes the process can be both physically and emotionally painful to experience.
-Each step, each practice, each teacher arrives at exactly the right time, bringing new awareness and another piece of the puzzle, if we only allow it to happen.
+It truly does unfold in layers, sometimes it happens subconsciously where our body releases in tears and we don't know why, and sometimes the process can be both physically and emotionally painful.
+Each step, each practice, each teacher arrives at exactly the right time, bringing new awareness and another piece of the puzzle.

 The Science of Breath

+But, here I was, Breathwork had finally found me.
 The Green Tara College in Dublin dropped in my lap one day.
-They were offering a course that for me ticked all the boxes.
+They were offering a facilitator course that, for me, ticked all the boxes.
 It turned out our teacher- Kamel - though coming from a scientific background, was an initiated Shaman from the Quechuan tradition in Peru, he brought his traditions and wisdom, alongside his training within Soma and Pranayama Breathwork, into a welcoming and powerful blend of deep Conscious Connected Breath and ceremony.
-Though I have deep reverence for Kamel's lineage and traditions, and I am truly blessed to have been invited into the shamanic elements of his teachings, I do not bring any shamanic elements to my own client sessions, only the beautiful core of his Breathwork journey which is profound in itself.
+Though I have deep reverence for Kamel's lineage, and I am truly blessed to have been invited into the shamanic traditions of his teachings, I do not bring any shamanic elements to my own client sessions, only the beautiful core of his Breathwork journey which is profound in itself.

-A Deeper Layer of Change
+A Deeper Understanding

 As I was completing my BW practitioner training, I was also already immersed in a new corporate job role.
 Who could've guessed.